rust-vmm/vm-fdt/README.md

   doing?
 - Is this crate used by other rust-vmm components?
 If yes, how?

+This crate defines a development feature: `long_running_test`.
+This feature SHOULD NOT be used in production as it might enable functionality that is safe only for development use cases.

 ## Examples

 The following is a simple example of creating a device tree with various